huggingface/chat-ui/docs/source/configuration/models/providers/openai.md

 | [Tools](../tools)           | No        |
 | [Multimodal](../multimodal) | No        |

-Chat UI can be used with any API server that supports OpenAI API compatibility, for example [text-generation-webui](https://github.com/oobabooga/text-generation-webui/tree/main/extensions/openai), [LocalAI](https://github.com/go-skynet/LocalAI), [FastChat](https://github.com/lm-sys/FastChat/blob/main/docs/openai_api.md), [llama-cpp-python](https://github.com/abetlen/llama-cpp-python), and [ialacol](https://github.com/chenhunghan/ialacol).
+Chat UI can be used with any API server that supports OpenAI API compatibility, for example [text-generation-webui](https://github.com/oobabooga/text-generation-webui/tree/main/extensions/openai), [LocalAI](https://github.com/go-skynet/LocalAI), [FastChat](https://github.com/lm-sys/FastChat/blob/main/docs/openai_api.md), [llama-cpp-python](https://github.com/abetlen/llama-cpp-python), and [ialacol](https://github.com/chenhunghan/ialacol) and [vllm](https://docs.vllm.ai/en/latest/serving/openai_compatible_server.html).

 The following example config makes Chat UI works with [text-generation-webui](https://github.com/oobabooga/text-generation-webui/tree/main/extensions/openai), the `endpoint.baseUrl` is the url of the OpenAI API compatible server, this overrides the baseUrl to be used by OpenAI instance.
 The `endpoint.completion` determine which endpoint to be used, default is `chat_completions` which uses `/chat/completions`, change to `endpoint.completion` to `completions` to use the `/completions` endpoint.